dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 section, there is additional information about the date partitioning column.

 The table with data quality checks contains a list of checks divided into different data quality subcategories that you can expand and collapse by clicking on an arrow.
-[Learn more about the different check subcategories.](../../checks/#categories-of-checks)
+[Learn more about the different check subcategories.](../../checks/index.md)

 The right side of the table allows setting different threshold levels (severity levels).
-[Lear more about threshold levels ](../../checks/#severity-levels)
+[Learn more about threshold levels ](../checks/index.md#issue-severity-levels)

 On the left of the name of each check, there are several buttons and icons.
 And under the name of the check, there is a data quality dimension category to which this check was categorized.